-Proposed Future Land Use + Zoning
+Future Land Use + Zoning

-Future Land Use
+2025 Future Land Use

-The entire Study Area will be designated as Downtown in the updated Future Land Use Map for the City and will be subject to this Plan, its street typologies, and its associated development regulations.

-The Downtown designation will also include an amended westward boundary to resolve uneven block boundaries and include properties presently designated Residential-Mixed as shown in Figure 7.
-Transitional building height, form, and landscaping standards would ensure compatibility with adjacent areas.
+The entire Study Area has been designated as Downtown in the Land Use Designation Map for the City and is subject to this Plan, its street typologies, and its associated development regulations.
+In 2025, the southern boundary of the Downtown was amended to incorporate an additional nine (9) parcels zoned CBD.
+The map below depicts the updated Downtown Subarea boundary.
+Transitional building height, form, and landscaping standards will ensure compatibility with adjacent areas.

 Figure 10.
-Proposed Future Land Use Map 2018
+Land Use Designations Map 2025